If you also like to do some pen shopping,

 Conclusion:

-I love to try new things, and new styles with them just for fun.
+I love to try drawing new things and new styles with pens.
+It’s so much fun!

 Only the Kuretake is an option I may use in the long term.